Skip to content

-You can install and configure the Zenoss Cloud agent agent to collect data from your Linux hosts and stream it directly to Zenoss Cloud.
+You can install and configure the Virtana Service Observability agent to collect data from your Linux hosts and stream it directly to Virtana Service Observability.
 You can use the non-interactive installation method so you can easily automate its distribution to hosts throughout your environment.
-The Zenoss Cloud agent can be installed on a real or virtual Linux host that uses Debian or the Red Hat package management system.
+The Virtana Service Observability agent can be installed on a real or virtual Linux host that uses Debian or the Red Hat package management system.

 After installation, you can configure and manage the agent and collect metrics for your Linux hosts.